 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 36 Economic Development: Goal 1 4.
 Utilize industrial sites near the airport and the Ohio River to support the growth and development of uses whose infrastructure and production needs require such a location or for land uses that support airport-oriented or river-oriented industrial uses.
-NA The subject site is not located near the airport or the Ohio River.
+NA The proposal is not for industrial zoning.
+The site is not located near the airport or the Ohio River.
 37 Economic Development: Goal 1 5.
 Require industrial developments to locate with the appropriate transportation connectivity, near an arterial street or within existing industrial subdivisions.
 NA The proposal is not for industrial zoning.
 38 Livability: Goal 1 17.
 Determine site susceptibility to erosion; identify the presence of on-site carbonate conditions and features that are vulnerable to site disturbance; identify the extent of existing groundwater use and the impacts of the project on groundwater resources, flow patterns, and existing and proposed surface drainage.
-Then mitigate potential hazards to such systems resulting from the project. ✓ The subject site is not located on karst topography.
+Then mitigate potential hazards to such systems resulting from the project.
+V No karst features are evident on the site.
 39 Livability: Goal 1 21.
-Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events. ✓ The subject site is not located within the regulatory floodplain.
+Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events.
+NA The site is not located in the regulatory floodplain.
 40 Livability: Goal 1 24.
 Ensure, to the extent feasible, that critical facilities and those that store or use hazardous wastes are located outside the regulatory floodplain.
-Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance. ✓ The subject site is not located within the regulatory floodplain.
+Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance.
+NA The site is not located in the regulatory floodplain.
 41 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
-Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ✓ The proposed zoning district would permit residential development.
-The subject site is located close to shopping and transit routes.
+Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ~ The proposal would support aging in place by permitting higher density housing options on the site, or neighborhood-serving commercial uses in proximity to existing residential development.

 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 42 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ✓ The proposed zoning district would permit residential and mixed-use development.
-Residential development may be mixed-income.
+Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ~ The proposal would permit inter-generational mixed-income and mixed-use development.
+The site is connected to the neighborhood and surrounding area.
 43 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ✓ The proposed zoning district would permit residential development.
-The subject site is located within proximity to multi-modal transportation corridors, as it is relatively close to Dixie Highway.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers.
+V The proposal would permit housing in proximity to Bardstown Road, a multi-modal transportation corridor.
 44 Housing: Goal 3 2.
-As neighborhoods evolve, discourage displacement of existing residents from their community. ✓ No existing residents will be displaced by the proposed zoning district change.
+As neighborhoods evolve, discourage displacement of existing residents from their community. - The existing structures on the site are not proposed to be preserved, and existing residents may be displaced by the proposal.
 45 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ The proposed zoning district would permit residential development, and would allow the use of innovative methods of housing.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ The proposal would permit innovative methods of housing.